AcompanhaLegis/acompanha-legis-api/README.md

 ### Email testing

-To test the email, we have included the [mailhog](https://github.com/mailhog/MailHog), it makes possible to test email sending and also receiving and follow it by accessing: `localhost:8025`, by default django is already configured to use it.
+To test the email, we have included the [mailhog](https://github.com/mailhog/MailHog).
+It makes it possible to test sending and receiving emails by accessing: `localhost:8025`.
+By default django is already configured to use it.

 ## Deployment